 The Gretsch Company

-manufacturerUnclaimedSavannah, Georgia instrument house making Gretsch hollow-body and semi-hollow electric guitars and Gretsch drum kits since 1883, with guitars manufactured in partnership with FMIC.
+ManufacturerUnclaimedSavannah, Georgia instrument house making Gretsch hollow-body and semi-hollow electric guitars and Gretsch drum kits since 1883, with guitars manufactured in partnership with FMIC.

 About